mbednarek360/SwiftCrypt/README.md

 Encrypting a file requires an argument for an input file and a key file.

 Ex:
-`swiftcrypt input.txt key.txt -e`
+`swiftcrypt file.txt key.txt -e`

 Decoding a file requires a similar process.

 Ex:
-`swiftcrypt input.txt key.txt -d`
+`swiftcrypt file.txt.sc key.txt -d`